Internship Training Manual

 7. The Advisory Review Panel reviews and defines the problem

-The Advisory Review Panel will work with the Director of Training to define the intern’s problem as concretely and behaviorally as possible.
-They will also interview the intern to ascertain her/his understanding of the problems and why attempts for informal resolution have not resolved the problem.
+The Advisory Review Panel will work with the Associate Director of Training to define the intern’s problem as concretely and behaviorally as possible.
+They will also interview the intern to ascertain their understanding of the problems and why attempts for informal resolution have not resolved the problem.
 The Advisory Review Panel will discuss the problem, decide on its severity, and assess the potential for remediation.
 Based on these discussions, within 5 working days of its appointment, the Advisory Review Panel will (in decreasing order of severity):

 • Recommend termination of the intern from the training program.